-As part of the Government’s testing programme we are offering asymptomatic Covid-19 testing for University of Kent students and staff at both Canterbury and Medway.
+If you are currently working on campus or accessing campus facilities having followed the latest Government guidance and are Covid-19 symptom-free, it is very important that you get tested twice a week.
+We are offering asymptomatic Covid-19 testing for University of Kent students and staff at both Canterbury and Medway.
 Booking for students and staff is currently open at both sites.

-Under the national lockdown guidance, all staff are required to work from home unless deemed as critical or essential workers.
-Any staff who fall into this category will be contacted by their line manager.
-Many staff working at home also come under the critical worker category.
-If you need to have your status confirmed to enable children to go to school, please contact firstname.lastname@example.org.
-If you do continue to work on campus, we suggest that you carry your Kent One card (or equivalent University ID) with you as you travel to and from work.
+Under the roadmap guidance, all staff are still required to work from home unless deemed as critical or essential workers.
+If you are working on campus, we suggest you carry your Kent One card (or equivalent University ID) with you.

 Working on campus

-In line with national lockdown guidance, all staff should be working from home unless deemed critical or essential workers.
+In line with the roadmap guidance, all staff should be working from home unless deemed critical or essential workers.
 We are committed to ensuring all our staff can work effectively regardless of location and there is plenty of support available.

 Staff should discuss their working arrangements and personal circumstances with their line manager.